-If you're a spice lover, or just dipping your toes into the fiery world of hot peppers, then the serano chile is one chili you absolutely must get to know.
+If you're a spice lover, or just dipping your toes into the fiery world of hot peppers, then the serrano chile is one chili you absolutely must get to know.
 It's not just about heat — it's about flavor, versatility, and that perfect kick that elevates any dish from ordinary to extraordinary.
 Whether you're roasting it for tacos or tossing it into a homemade salsa, this little green (or red!) pepper has got big personality.

 Table of Contents

-- What Exactly Is a Serano Chile?
+- What Exactly Is a Serrano Chile?

 - Heat Level: Mild to Wild?